Hire the Top 3% of Freelance Fundraising Consultants

 Series B: By this stage, the company can highlight its early success and the strength of its customer cohorts.
 It will need to be prepared to explain its customer acquisition strategy in more detail and its roadmap to contribution margin improvement.
 If appropriate, it should also be prepared to discuss its partnership strategy.

 Series C: At the C stage, the investment deck should emphasize the link between the company’s historical performance to the forecast provided in its financial model.
 For example, it should provide detail on its recurring revenue base, its retention rates and the cost of acquiring customers.
 It should also be prepared to highlight demographic and geographic opportunities.
 And finally, the presentation should articulate how the company will compete against both large and small competitors and the differences in its marketing and pricing strategies.

 Series A: A series A model should reflect the company’s pricing and customer acquisition strategy and operating cash expenses to provide investors a solid understanding of top-line forecasts and cash burn.

 Series B: By the series B stage, the model must reflect top-line results that the company is prepared to meet or exceed.
 There will be more emphasis on cohort detail (acquisition costs, retention rates) and how that’s reflected in the model at this stage.
-And finally, the model should reflect margin improvement assumptions that the fundraiser can back up with market or operational data.
+And finally, the model should reflect margin improvement assumptions that the right consultant can back up with market or operational data.

 Series C: At the series C stage, investors will begin to look at the financial model with a more professional lens and expect the company to meet both top- and bottom-line forecasts.
 They will spend much more time examining historical and forecasted balance sheet performance metrics (e.g. cash conversion cycle) as well.
 And finally, the fundraiser must be prepared to demonstrate how new opportunities such as the introduction of new services, expansion into new markets, and potential acquisitions will affect the base case business model.